akessah/skrib_frontend/src/components/README.md

 - `POST /api/Notifying/_getUnreadNotificationsByUser` - Get unread notifications for a user
 - `POST /api/Notifying/_getAllNotifications` - Get all notifications in the system

+### Google Books API Endpoints Used:
+- `GET https://www.googleapis.com/books/v1/volumes` - Search for books by query
+- `GET https://www.googleapis.com/books/v1/volumes/{id}` - Get detailed information about a specific book

+### Tagging Endpoints Used:
+- `POST /api/Tagging/addTag` - Add a tag to a book
+- `POST /api/Tagging/removeTag` - Remove a tag from a book
+- `POST /api/Tagging/markPrivate` - Mark a tag as private
+- `POST /api/Tagging/markPublic` - Mark a tag as public
+- `POST /api/Tagging/_getTagsByBook` - Get all tags for a specific book
+- `POST /api/Tagging/_getTagsByUser` - Get all tags created by a user
+- `POST /api/Tagging/_getLabelsByUser` - Get all labels created by a user
+- `POST /api/Tagging/_getBooksByLabel` - Get books with specific labels
+- `POST /api/Tagging/_getAllPublicTags` - Get all public tags
+- `POST /api/Tagging/_getAllTags` - Get all tags in the system

 Components will be organized by feature:
 - Authentication components ✅
 - Post components ✅